 1. Don’t accept friend requests from people you don’t know

 The key word in Facebook friends is ‘friends!’
 Only accept requests from people you actually know in real life.
 Besides, do you really want to see the statuses and holiday snaps of some random person that you have no connection to whatsoever?
-The sender doesn’t receive a notification that you’ve ignored their request so don’t be afraid to click that ‘ignore’ button.
+The sender doesn’t receive a notification that you’ve ignored their request so don’t be afraid to click that ‘decline’ button.

-2. Update your privacy settings
+2. Manage your privacy settings

 3. Don’t open links from unknown websites